sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   ***Disclaimer**: This brief on kubernetes is only to give some basics on these terms, so as to help with  reading this doc.
 For full & official details, please refer to [kubernetes documentation](https://kubernetes.io/docs/home/)

   This is a well known open source platform for managing containerized loads.
 To describe kubernetes in simple terms, it is a management engine, which can deploy applications in nodes, scale it, manage it, roll updates that is customizable per app.
 The common use case, is to deploy applications in a desired scale among the available nodes, that takes into account the needs of app and deploy at nodes where the needs can be met.
-If a node would crash or the environment changes or app requires an update, and many more, the engine manages it all transparently.
+Kubernetes manages the lifetime of the pod in a node.

   ## Key terms:
   The key terms are described very briefly in simple terms, so as to familiarize the reader with these terms, as they are used in this doc.
-For in-depth details, please look up in
+For in-depth details, please look up in [kubernetes documentation](https://kubernetes.io/docs/home/).

    * Kubernetes master<br/>
       This is the brain behind the kubernetes system.
 Comprised of many deamons, which includes API server, scheduler, controller, kubelet, proxy, etcd, ...

    * HA kubernetes-master / kubernetes master cluster:<br/>
       Being the brain behind, the availability become highly critical.
-Hence often, multiple instances of the master are run as single entity.
+Hence often, multiple instances of the master are run as single clustered entity.
 This cluster is configured behind a VIP (Virtual IP), which is often serviced by a Load Balancer.
 The access to VIP would direct to any of the masters in the cluster, that are active.

-   * etcd<br/>
-      This is the DB used by master for all its data.
-In a cluster, it is clustered across as replicated with a master/slaver relationship, managed by kubernetes as a multi-node etcd cluster.

    * node<br/>
-      The nodes that can run apps, join the master.
-The master deploys apps in nodes, such that app's needs are met.
-A node may run single/none/multiple copies of same app.
+      A system that is ready to run apps, join the master as node.
+Commonly a master manages a cluster of nodes.
+The master deploys apps in nodes that meet app's needs on resources, dependencies and more.
+A node may run single/none/multiple instances of same app.
 Master watch the health of the apps and take action on failure.

    * pods<br/>
       This is the unit of kubernetes deploymenet.
 A pod could run one or more containers.
 A manifest describes a pod.